-Brianna Valois (alumna, Spring 2014 at Leiden University) has summarised her 7 months experience in this movie:
+Brianna (Clark University) has summarised her 7 months experience at Leiden University in the movie below.

 Leiden University offers outstanding international students an intellectually exciting learning environment with high academic standards.
 The focus is on debate and critical thinking, rather than on knowledge transfer, whereby the students' ability to think independently is greatly stimulated.